mybackpacc-byte/qacademy-beta/README.md

 - **📚 Add from bank** button → goes to bank picker
 - Questions added inline are auto-saved to bank as PERSONAL
 - Badge shows "📚 From bank" on questions linked to the bank
+- Always editable for Teachers and Admins regardless of sitting membership

 ### Publish Pane — COMPLETE
 - Three always-visible blocks: Publish, Close, Release Results